manifold-systems/manifold/docs/manifold-templates.md

 # Usage #

-Once you have installed Manifold Templates, you can begin using them by placing a new file that a with the `mtf` suffic in your resources directory (nb: not in your source directory).
+Once you have installed ManTL, you can begin using it by placing a new file that ends a with the `mtl` suffix in your resources directory (nb: not in your source directory).
 The file can have any sort of string content, as well as [dynamic content](#basic-syntax) and [directives](#directive-keywords) that change how the template behaves.

-Consider the following Manifold Template named `HelloWorld.mft`, located in the `resources/templates` directory:
+Consider the following Manifold Template named `HelloWorld.mtl`, located in the `resources/templates` directory:

 ```jsp
 Hello World!